ibm-cloud-docs/vpc/security-groups-default.md

    ```
    {: pre}

    Save the security group ID (for the default security group) in a variable so you can use it later.
-For example, using the variable name `sg`:
+For example, use the variable name `sg`:

    ```
    sg=0738-2d364f0a-a870-42c3-a554-000001162469